mangusta123/fbappsmall1/README.md

 Facebook-based simple social network for Android (Facebook App ID = 466481623397336)

-This app is a simple model of a social network, created as an additional layer over original Facebook It makes use of Facebook Graph API in order to add functionality like
+This app is a simple model of a social network, created as an additional layer over original Facebook.
+It makes use of Facebook Graph API in order to add functionality like

 -post/read wallposts